Financial Aid COVID-19

-In order to qualify for HEERF student emergency grants, students must have a FAFSA on file, meet Title IV eligibility requirements as outlined in Section 484 of the Higher Education Act, and be enrolled in at least one face-to-face class at Grayson College as of March 13, 2020.
+In order to qualify for HEERF student emergency grants, students must have a FAFSA on file, meet Title IV eligibility requirements as outlined in Section 484 of the Higher Education Act.

 Title IV Eligibility requirements as outlined in Section 484 of the HEA include:

 - U.S. Citizen, permanent resident, or eligible non-citizen

 - Valid Social Security Number

 - Registered with Selective Service (if you are male)

 - Have a High School Diploma or GED